Operating modes between interfaces

 This mode is therefore recommended between the external zone and the DMZ.
 It allows keeping a public address range on the firewall’s external zone and on the DMZ’s public servers.

 In hybrid mode: some interfaces have the same IP address and others have a distinct address.

 The hybrid mode uses a combination of both modes mentioned earlier.
 This mode may only be used with Stormshield Network products having more than two network interfaces.
 You may define several interfaces in transparent mode

 Internal zone and DMZ (or external zone and DMZ) and certain interfaces in a different address range.
-As such, you have greater flexibility when integrating the product.
+This provides greater flexibility when you integrate the product.

-The LACP (IEEE 802.3ad - Link Aggregation Control Protocol) or Aggregation of links allows improving the appliance’s bandwidth while maintaining a high level of availability (link redundancy).
+The LACP (IEEE 802.3ad - Link Aggregation Control Protocol) feature helps improve the firewall’s bandwidth while maintaining a high level of availability (link redundancy).

-Several physical ports on an appliance can be grouped together to be considered a single logical interface.
+Several physical ports on a firewall can be grouped together to be considered a single logical interface.
 Therefore, by aggregating x links, it will be possible to set up a link of x times 1 Gbps or 10 Gbps between two appliances.

 The choice of a mode is made only where network interface configuration is concerned.
 The configuration of the firewall is then the same for all modes.

 Security-wise, all operating modes are equal.
 The same things are filtered and attack detection is identical.